-Auburn University offers a comprehensive array of programs that lead to a Bachelor's degree.
-These programs are administered by the following colleges and schools: the College of Agriculture; the College of Architecture, Design, and Construction; the Raymond J. Harbert College of Business; the College of Education; the Samuel Ginn College of Engineering; the School of Forestry and Wildlife Sciences; the College of Human Sciences; the College of Liberal Arts; the School of Nursing; the College of Sciences and Mathematics; and the University College.
+Auburn University offers a comprehensive array of programs that lead to a bachelor's degree.
+These programs are administered by the following colleges: the College of Agriculture; the College of Architecture, Design, and Construction; the Raymond J. Harbert College of Business; the College of Education; the Samuel Ginn College of Engineering; the College of Forestry, Wildlife and Environment; the College of Human Sciences; the College of Liberal Arts; the College of Nursing; and the College of Sciences and Mathematics.
 The Bulletin contains the academic policies and curricular guidelines that govern a student’s progress toward his or her degree in any of these programs.
 Students should plan to meet regularly with an advisor to ensure that they are staying on track to graduation and to resolve any questions that may arise about their selected plan of study.

 All undergraduate curricula can accommodate six hours of ROTC; military science courses may be taken in place of electives, and in some curricula, with permission, in place of certain required courses.